A recent survey by Consumer NZ made some interesting discoveries on problems in the rental market.

 Regrettably, the survey uncovered that 1 in 10 tenants being charged extra fees, some of them hidden and charged unfairly.
 1 in 4 tenants also reported landlords turning up unannounced, which is a breach of tenancy legislation.

-This calls for better Residential Tenancy Act compliance by both property managers and landlords, more transparency in fees and better communication between tenants and property owners.
-No surprise products like myRent.co.nz are gaining popularity as an alternative to a traditional property management, addressing issues of inefficiently, high costs and unawareness of the law.
+This calls for better Residential Tenancies Act compliance by both property managers and landlords, more transparency in fees and better communication between tenants and property owners.
+No surprise products like myRent.co.nz are gaining popularity as an alternative to traditional property management, addressing issues of inefficiently, high costs and unawareness of the law.
 The new government is wasting no time overhauling legislation with the letting fees ban being their latest challenge.
 But the change is required and the problems are needed to be addressed to improve both tenants and property owners experience in today’s rental market.

 Based on Consumer NZ data from their nationwide survey of 1062 consumers who rent their home.
 The survey was carried out by Consumer NZ online between December 2017 and February 2018.
 Satisfaction scores show the percentage of respondents who provided a rating of 8, 9 or 10 on a scale from 0 (very dissatisfied) to 10 (very satisfied)